teamchong/lanceql/LOGIC_TABLE.md

 - **WASM** - Browser and edge deployment

 The same Zig code compiles to optimized native binaries across all platforms.

-### Why Zig?

-The most performant libraries are written in C/C++ - BLAS, LAPACK, Metal, CUDA.
-Rust and Go treat these as "foreign" and require FFI overhead to call them.

-That overhead is tiny for one call.
-But in a hot path over millions of rows, FFI becomes the bottleneck.

-Zig has native C ABI compatibility - no FFI, no overhead.
-A Zig function calling `cblas_ddot` is as fast as a C function calling it.
-This matters when you're computing cosine similarity for 1M vectors.

-Other benefits:
-- **No runtime** - Compiles to pure machine code
-- **WASM target** - No runtime overhead means the most lightweight WASM binaries (our core is ~3KB)
-- **Comptime** - Specialization at compile time, not runtime

 ## Running the Benchmarks